 Protein or Ingredient Swaps

-Storing and Making Creamy Garlic Chicken Bites Ahead
+Storing & Making Garlic Chicken Bites Ahead

-The Small Detail That Makes Creamy Garlic Chicken Bites Work
+What Makes Creamy Garlic Chicken Bites Work

 A common habit I see is cooking the chicken on heat that is too low because people are worried about drying it out.
 The chicken cooks through, but it often turns pale and soft instead of lightly browned.